New York Academy of Sciences: Awards

+The Tata Transformation Prize, established in 2023 by Tata Sons, awards INR 2 crores (approximately US$240,000) in three categories: food security, sustainability and healthcare to scientists employed by an eligible university, institute or other research organization in India.
+Awards are made by a confidential jury, independently chosen by the Academy.

-Established in 2016, the Innovators in Science Award, administered by the academy and sponsored by Takeda Pharmaceuticals, honors both a promising early-career scientist and an outstanding senior scientist for exceptional research contributions in rotating fields of biomedicine.
+Established in 2016, but now paused for a "review and refresh", the Innovators in Science Award, administered by the Academy and sponsored by Takeda Pharmaceutical Company, honors both a promising early-career scientist and an outstanding senior scientist for exceptional research contributions in rotating fields of biomedicine.
 The winners each receive a US$200,000 prize, intended to support their commitment to innovative research.